imazen/imageflow-dotnet-server/CONFIGURATION.md

 **NOTE: This is a work-in-progress, bugs may exist, and error messages when you mess the config file up may be confusing.
 Please report any issues.**

+If you get `HTTP Error 500.30 - ASP.NET Core app failed to start`, open Event Viewer and check the Application log - you probably have an invalid .toml configuration, or one of the directories you referenced from imageflow.toml doesn't exist.
+Make sure they all exist!

 #### Known issues

 * Doesn't auto-restart when you edit imageflow.toml